altitudehouseconsulting/thegovernancedictionary/README.md

 ---

-## This site will provide a searchable dictionary of Governance concepts, codes found in NIST, COBIT 5, ITIL, and DAMABOK frameworks.
+## This site will provide a searchable dictionary of Governance concepts, codes found in NIST, COBIT 5, ITIL, and DAMA-DMBOK frameworks.